ropensci/GSODR/data-raw/fetch_country-list.md

     ## 292:                                 NA        NA              NA
     ## 293:                                 NA        NA              NA

-There are unecessary data in several columns. `GSODR` only requires FIPS, name, and ISO codes to function.
+There are unnecessary data in several columns. `GSODR` only requires FIPS, name, and ISO codes to function.

 ``` r
 GSOD_country_list[, c(3, 4:8, 11:16) := NULL]